 Associate Professor Dale Bagshaw PhD

-President, Asia Pacific Mediation Forum
+President of the Asia Pacific Mediation Forum

 This message is to all my fellow peacemakers, sponsors and participants of the 2017 APFM Conference who share a common vision of peacemaking.